nbesli/pdf-merger-js/README.md

 * `saveAsBuffer` exports a merged pdf as an [Buffer](https://nodejs.org/api/buffer.html).
 * `save` saves the pdf under the given filename.
+* `setMetadata` set Metadata for producer, author, title or creator

 ### async node.js example